datacarpentry/astronomy-python/episodes/05-join.md

 ~~~
 {: .language-python}

-And let's run it, to make sure we have a working query to build on.
+And we will run it, to make sure we have a working query to build on.

 ~~~
 job = Gaia.launch_job(query=query_cone)